Mike Penner

 Michael Daniel Penner (October 10, 1957 – November 27, 2009) was an American sportswriter for the Los Angeles Times.
 Penner self-identified as transsexual in 2007 with the new name of Christine Daniels.
-The following year, he resumed his male identity and name but committed suicide in 2009.
+The following year, he resumed his male identity and name but died by suicide in 2009.

 Early life and education

-Born in Inglewood, California, Penner graduated from Western High School in Anaheim and from California State University, Fullerton.
+Born in Inglewood, California to Russian Mennonite parents, Penner graduated from Western High School in Anaheim and from California State University, Fullerton.

 Professional career

 Penner began his journalism career at the Anaheim Bulletin as a writer and sports editor.
 He then joined the Los Angeles Times in 1983 as a staff writer for the paper's Orange County edition.
 Initially reporting on high school sports, Penner went on to cover a variety of national and international sporting events, including the Olympics, Major League Baseball, tennis, and World Cup soccer.

 Gender identity

 Later in his career, in addition to covering sports, Penner began writing about transsexual identity and the process of gender transition from an autobiographical perspective.
 The first such piece he wrote for the Times was an essay entitled "Old Mike, New Christine", which appeared in the paper in April 2007.
 In it, he wrote about his lifelong struggle to come to terms with his transsexuality:

 His wife, Lisa Dillman, submitted divorce papers on May 23, 2007, and said to Penner, "I don't even want to see you around the office unless I absolutely have to, and then I want to be as far away as possible.
 I don't want to be associated with it.
 I don't ever want to see you that way."
 That crushed Penner.
 The same week, Penner covered a press conference with Paul Oberjuerge, a writer for the San Bernardino County Sun, also in attendance.
 Oberjuerge mocked Penner's appearance in an article, stating "(e)xcept anyone paying any attention isn't going to be fooled — as some people are by veteran transvestites.
 Maybe this is cruel, but there were women in that room who were born women in body, as well as soul.
 And the difference between them and Christine was, in my mind, fairly stark.
 It seemed almost as we're all going along with someone's dress-up role-playing."
 Penner was deeply hurt over the comments, and a fan campaign succeeding in getting the Sun to remove the post.

 Penner lived and wrote as Christine Daniels for more than a year, continuing to document his own experience with gender transition in the LA Times blog "Woman in Progress."
 Daniels' writing became a source of hope for people across the country with gender-identity issues.

 Shortly after his 50th birthday, Penner/Daniels went to a studio of photographer Robert Maxwell for a Vanity Fair piece.
 Transgender friends stated Maxwell had tried to sex Penner/Daniels up and pushed Penner/Daniels to pose provocatively.
 Traumatized, Penner/Daniels wrote a letter asking Vanity Fair to kill the piece.